 Under ASC 606, the Company recognizes revenue when the customer obtains control of promised products or services, in an amount that reflects the consideration which is expected to be received in exchange for those products or services.
 The Company recognizes revenue following the five-step model prescribed under ASC 606: (i) identify contract(s) with a customer; (ii) identify the performance obligation(s) in the contract; (iii) determine the transaction price; (iv) allocate the transaction price to the performance obligation(s) in the contract; and (v) recognize revenue when (or as) the Company satisfies a performance obligation.
 The Company only applies the five-step model to contracts when it is probable that the entity will collect the consideration it is entitled to in exchange for the products or services it transfers to the customer.

 At contract inception, once the contract is determined to be within the scope of ASC 606, the Company assesses the products or services promised within each contract and determines those that are performance obligations and assesses whether each promised product or service is distinct.
 The Company then recognizes as revenue the amount of the transaction price that is allocated to the respective performance obligation when (or as) the performance obligation is satisfied.
 To the extent the transaction price includes variable consideration, we estimate the amount of variable consideration that should be included in the transaction price utilizing the expected value method.
 Variable consideration is included in the transaction price if, in our judgment, it is probable that a significant future reversal of cumulative revenue under the contract will not occur.
-Estimates of variable consideration and determination of whether to include estimated amounts in the transaction price are based largely on an assessment of our anticipated performance and all information (historical, current and forecasted) that is reasonably available.
+Estimates of variable consideration and determination of whether to include estimated amounts in the transaction price are based largely on an assessment of our anticipated performance and all information (historical, current, and forecasted) that is reasonably available.
 Sales and other taxes collected on behalf of third parties are excluded from revenue.
-For the three and six months ended June 30, 2021 and 2020, none of our contracts with customers included variable consideration.
+For the three and nine months ended September 30, 2021 and 2020, none of our contracts with customers included variable consideration.

 Contracts that are modified to account for changes in contract specifications and requirements are assessed to determine if the modification either creates new or changes the existing enforceable rights and obligations.
 Generally, contract modifications are for products or services that are not distinct from the existing contract due to the inability to use, consume or sell the products or services on their own to generate economic benefits and are accounted for as if they were part of that existing contract.
 The effect of a contract modification on the transaction price and measure of progress for the performance obligation to which it relates, is recognized as an adjustment to revenue (either as an increase in or a reduction of revenue) on a cumulative catch-up basis.
-For the three and six months ended June 30, 2021 and 2020, there were no modifications to contract specifications.
+For the three and nine months ended September 30, 2021 and 2020, there were no modifications to contract specifications.

-Product revenue is comprised of sales of the Company’s software defined base station and remote radios, its network management and monitoring system, and accessories.
-The Company’s software and hardware is sold with a limited one-year basic warranty included in the price.
+Product revenue is comprised of sales of the Ondas Networks’ software defined base station and remote radios, its network management and monitoring system, and accessories.
+Ondas Networks’ software and hardware is sold with a limited one-year basic warranty included in the price.
 The limited one-year basic warranty is an assurance-type warranty, is not a separate performance obligation, and thus no transaction price is allocated to it.
 The nature of tasks under the limited one-year basic warranty only provides for remedying defective product(s) covered by the warranty.
 Product revenue is generally recognized when the customer obtains control of our product, which occurs at a point in time, and may be upon shipment or upon delivery based on the contractual shipping terms of a contract, or upon installation when the combined performance obligation is not distinct within the context of the contract.

 If the customer contract contains a single performance obligation, the entire transaction price is allocated to the single performance obligation.
 We enter into certain contracts within our service revenues that have multiple performance obligations, one or more of which may be delivered subsequent to the delivery of other performance obligations.
 We allocate the transaction price based on the estimated relative standalone selling prices of the promised products or services underlying each performance obligation.
 We determine standalone selling prices based on the price at which the performance obligation is sold separately.
 If the standalone selling price is not observable through past transactions, we estimate the standalone selling price considering available information such as market conditions and internally approved pricing guidelines related to the performance obligations.
 Revenue is then allocated to the performance obligations using the relative selling prices of each of the performance obligations in the contract.